-If long-term storage is required, (more than 6 months), please contact Flowserve for special storage instructions and warranty related information.
+If a situation arises for a long-term storage, (more than 6 months) please contact Flowserve for special storage instructions and warranty related information.

-2.5 Recycling and End of Product Life
+2.5 Recycling and end of product life

 At the end of the service life of the product or its parts, the relevant materials and parts should be recycled or disposed of using an environmentally acceptable method and local regulations.
-If the product contains substances which are harmful to the environment, these should be removed and disposed of in accordance with current regulations.
-This also includes the liquids and or gases in the "seal system" or other utilities.
+If the product contains substances that are harmful to the environment, these should be removed and disposed of in accordance with current regulations.
+This also includes the liquids and or gases that may be used in the "seal system" or other utilities.

-Make sure that hazardous substances or toxic fluids are disposed of safely and that the correct personal protective equipment is used.
-The safety specifications must be in accordance with the current regulations.
+Make sure that hazardous substances are disposed of safely and that the correct personal protective equipment is used.
+The safety specifications must be in accordance with the current regulations at all times.

-3 Description
+3 DESCRIPTION